Stability of Weighted Majority Voting under Estimated Weights: Preliminaries

-Weighted Majority Voting is a family of decision schemes, where the choice depends on trustworthiness value: \begin{definition}[Weighted Majority Voting] Given a set of $n$ sources $\sources$, their trustworthiness $\pv$ and feedback $\fb$, $\wmv$ makes decisions via the function:
+Below, we introduce the Weighted Majority Voting (WMV) decision scheme.
+It can be treated as an extension of the more commonly known \emph{Majority Voting} decision scheme.
+The difference is that Majority Voting treats sources without distinguishing, while WMV assigns sources different weights.
+The weight of a source is usually determined by how trustworthy its feedback is.
+Formally: \begin{definition}[Weighted Majority Voting $\wmv$] Given a set of $n$ sources $\sources$, their trustworthiness $\pv$ and independent feedback $\fb$, $\wmv$ makes decisions via the function \cite{muller:2020MPR,nitzan:1982optimal}: